snaumov/note/README.md

 # Note taker

-There will be logo, maybe.
+Here will be logo, maybe.

 ## What is it